particle-iot/docs/src/content/tutorials/product-tools/device-groups.md

 instead, they will be targeted for an over-the-air update the next time they start a new secure session with the cloud (this is called a *handshake*).

+## From Device Firmware

+Normally device groups are used to manage devices in the console and for releasing product firmware.
+However, by using a webhook and some device firmware, you can get the device group list from user firmware running on a Particle device.

+A 3rd-party library, [DeviceGroupHelperRK](https://github.com/rickkas7/DeviceGroupHelperRK) is available to make this easier.
+It is also available when using **Particle: Install Library** in Particle Workbench or in the community libraries in the Web IDE.
+Or you can use the technique shown in the library directly into your own firmware.